Sila

 We can never fully know the struggles someone else has faced, so any judgment we form is inevitably clouded by a lack of understanding.
 Similarly, taking things personally reflects a misunderstanding, as no one is deliberately acting "against us."
 Even harmful actions often arise from someone’s inner pain, driven by greed, anger, or not knowing.

 For instance, those who have endured abuse or hardship may develop destructive patterns or unhealthy ways of relating to the world.
-This is why compassion and kindness are essential, not only for others but also for ourselves.
+This is why compassion and kindness are essential, not only for others, but also for ourselves.

 When you see someone struggling or making unwise choices, remember that you, too, have likely made similar mistakes at some point, whether in this life or a previous one.
 Instead of judging, it is wiser to recognize that we are all shaped by the same forces of desire, aversion, and not knowing.